Showing 21 - 30 of 226 results for Software Product Lines

-This 2004 report summarizes the presentations and discussions from the Sixth Department of Defense (DoD) Product Line Practice Workshop in September 2003.
+This 2005 report summarizes discussions and presentations from the Seventh Department of Defense (DoD) Product Line Practice Workshop.

 This 2001 report provides a practical introduction to product line requirements modeling.
 The report describes product line analysis in the context of product line development and shows how a requirements model is built based on object modeling, use-case modeling, and feature-modeling techniques.